nmagal/Assignments/Intro to ML/README.md

 ## Classification Descision Tree
 In this assignment, a binary classification decision tree was created.
 In order to accomplish this, a tree was recursively created that chose the attribute to split on by finding the attribute with the highest mutual information.

+## Neural Network
+In this assigment, a classification neural network was created.
+Forward and backward pass are both implemented, and weights are updated using SGD.